xeladu/opm/docs/setup-supabase.md

 1. Go to the **SQL Editor** in your Supabase dashboard
 2. Click "New query"
-3. Run this SQL script to create the passwords table:
+3. Run this SQL script to create the passwords table (Remember to replace the table names if needed!):

 ```sql
 -- Create passwords table